matt77hias/Blog/_posts/2018-02-04-candidate-partitions-of-hierarchical-acceleration-data-structures-for-ray-tracing.md

 <p align="center"><img src="http://i.stack.imgur.com/Q40LG.jpg"></p>

 ##### Geometric primitives of the child voxels
-* Geometric primitives whose AABB is to the <span style="color:green;">left</span> of the <span style="color:purple;">splitting plane</span> belong to the <span style="color:green;">left</span> child voxel.
+* Geometric primitives whose AABB is to the left of the <span style="color:purple;">splitting plane</span> belong to the <span style="color:green;">left</span> child voxel.
-* Geometric primitives whose AABB is to the <span style="color:red;">right</span> of the <span style="color:purple;">splitting plane</span> belong to the <span style="color:red;">right</span> child voxel.
+* Geometric primitives whose AABB is to the right of the <span style="color:purple;">splitting plane</span> belong to the <span style="color:red;">right</span> child voxel.
 * Geometric primitives whose AABB is straddling the <span style="color:purple;">splitting plane</span> belong to both child voxels.

 ##### AABBs of the child voxels
-The AABB of both child voxels can be trivially calculated given the <span style="color:blue;">parent</span> voxel.
+The AABB of both child voxels can be trivially calculated given the <span style="color:blue;">parent</span> voxel and the <span style="color:purple;">splitting plane</span>.
 The spatial union of the AABB of both child voxels is equal to the <span style="color:blue;">parent</span> voxel (none of the six surrounding planes is tight).

 *Split clipping* is a possible optimization (i.e. clipping the geometric primitives against the <span style="color:purple;">splitting plane</span> and/or the AABB of the <span style="color:blue;">parent</span> voxel).
 It is possible that the AABB of a geometric primitive straddles the <span style="color:purple;">splitting plane</span>, but the actual geometric primitive only lies on one side of the <span style="color:purple;">splitting plane</span>.
 It is even possible that the AABB of a geometric primitive overlaps with a <span style="color:blue;">parent</span> voxel, but not the geometric primitive associated with this AABB.

 ##### Geometric primitives of the child voxels
-* Geometric primitives to the <span style="color:green;">left</span> of the <span style="color:purple;">splitting plane</span> belong to the <span style="color:green;">left</span> child voxel.
+* Geometric primitives to the left of the <span style="color:purple;">splitting plane</span> belong to the <span style="color:green;">left</span> child voxel.
-* Geometric primitives to the <span style="color:red;">right</span> of the <span style="color:purple;">splitting plane</span> belong to the <span style="color:red;">right</span> child voxel.
+* Geometric primitives to the right of the <span style="color:purple;">splitting plane</span> belong to the <span style="color:red;">right</span> child voxel.
 * Geometric primitives straddling the <span style="color:purple;">splitting plane</span> belong to both child voxels.
 * Geometric primitives lying outside the <span style="color:blue;">parent</span> voxel belong to none of the child voxels.

 ##### AABBs of the child voxels
-The AABB of both child voxels can be trivially calculated given the <span style="color:blue;">parent</span> voxel.
+The AABB of both child voxels can be trivially calculated given the <span style="color:blue;">parent</span> voxel and the <span style="color:purple;">splitting plane</span>.
 The spatial union of the AABB of both child voxels is equal to the <span style="color:blue;">parent</span> voxel (none of the six surrounding planes is tight).

-While observing the image of a BSP candidate partition, we clearly see the AABBs associated with the <span style="color:blue;">parent</span> (blue), <span style="color:green;">left</span> (green) and <span style="color:red;">right</span> (red) child voxel.
+While observing the image of a BSP candidate partition, we clearly see the AABBs associated with the <span style="color:blue;">parent</span> (blue), <span style="color:green;">left</span> and <span style="color:red;">right</span> child voxel.
 A candidate partition is, however, only a conceptual thing to compare different acceleration data structures against each other.
 The obtained BSPs and kd-trees after construction do not store the AABBs associated with each node.
 First of all, this would increase the memory footprint.
 Assume that an AABB consists of 6x 32-bit floating point values (24 bytes) and we have $2^{30}$ nodes.
 This results in 24 Gbytes for the AABBs alone.
 This is clearly something we want to avoid given that BSPs already suffer from high memory usage due to reference duplication for geometric primitives straddling a <span style="color:purple;">splitting plane</span>.
-Furthermore, if we really wanted the AABB of a particular node, we can construct it starting from the AABB of the acceleration data structure (this is the only AABB we explicitly store) and the <span style="color:purple;">splitting plane</span>s (i.e. split position and split axis) found along the way while traversing the tree from the root node to our target node.
+Furthermore, if we really wanted the AABB of a particular node, we can construct it starting from the AABB of root node (this is the only AABB we explicitly store) and the <span style="color:purple;">splitting plane</span>s (i.e. split position and split axis) found along the way while traversing the tree from the root node to our target node.
 So how do we traverse such a tree without AABBs?
 We just start at the root node and test the ray for intersection with the <span style="color:purple;">splitting plane</span>.
 Depending on the result, we only need to traverse the <span style="color:green;">left</span>, <span style="color:red;">right</span> or both child voxels in front-to-back order along the ray.
 This ray-plane intersection test is also much cheaper than a ray-AABB intersection test.

  - (+) $\mathcal{O}\left(N \log N\right)$ full sweeping-plane SAH build algorithm is possible for constructing complete BSPs.
  - (+) $\mathcal{O}\left(N \log N\right)$ binned SAH build algorithm for constructing complete BSPs (in parallel) is possible.